Weekend Reading: January 6, 2017

 The Most Influential Colour Palettes for Spring/Summer 2017

 "Flicking through the pages of a fashion magazine can often feel like wading through pages of glossy advertisements.
 What is the real and what is fantasy, a less familiar reader may ask?
 The answer is simply irrelevant.
 Fashion advertising is an art form in itself – an unbridled communicator of a brand’s vision and the mood of a collection.
 Fashion is nothing if not lustful, and this is a chance for brands to stun us into hysterical desire and make us ache for something that we’ll never need, but need to want; one only need look to Tom Ford’s 1990s Gucci campaigns to understand that."

 The Great British Break-Up: How Brexit Will Impact Fashion in 2017

-as opposed to laying out a clear exit strategy.
+"While most signs have suggested that Britain’s conservative government favours a hard Brexit, UK Prime Minister Theresa May has remained stubbornly vague on the matter, using platitudes like "Brexit means Brexit" as opposed to laying out a clear exit strategy.
 Last month, May struck a different tone by declining to rule out whether the UK would continue to pay contributions into the EU budget after Brexit.
-Some have interpreted this as a signal that Britain may attempt to maintain access to the EU’s single market, further clouding the matter.
+Some have interpreted this as a signal that Britain may attempt to maintain access to the EU’s single market, further clouding the matter."